killerdolp/2D-report-ALGO/2D Report.md

 	return min_node
 ```
-The `FIND_MAX` and `FIND_MIN` functions work as the largest value is found in the right most node and the smallest value is found in the left most node. therefore, the function only has to traverse the right or left most node to find the maximum and minimum.
+The `FIND_MAX` and `FIND_MIN` functions work as the largest value is found in the right most node and the smallest value is found in the left most node.
+Therefore, the function only has to traverse the right or left most node to find the maximum and minimum.

 ```
 FUNCTION FIND_SUCCESSOR(node):